Marketing Analytics: 8 Best Ways to Track Your Online Marketing Activity

 Capabilities of the HubSpot CRM

 HubSpot CRM ties every marketing interaction to closed revenue.
 It helps you track the whole customer lifecycle — from anonymous visitors to loyal customers.
-The CRM system also breaks down marketing reports by contact or company-level properties to identify key trends over time.
+The CRM software also breaks down marketing reports by contact or company-level properties to identify key trends over time.

 As a result, you can create behavioral events and monitor actions taken on your website to understand users’ behavior and trigger automation workflows.